paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

     - (x)
 ```

-The datasheet of the components and other information from the component manufacturer could be used to get information about the failure mechanisms.
+The datasheet of the components and other information from the component manufacturer could be used to get information about the {term}`failure mechanisms <Failure mechanism>`.
 Particularly, the application notes, the possible use of reliability models and the tests performed are a good basis for evaluating the risk of wear-out.
 It could be difficult to get such information from the manufacturer.
 Only the qualification test results are available generally using trunked test, often limited to 1000 hours.
 In such a case, only the estimation of the constant failure rate is available, considering the flat part of the bathtub curve.
 For integrated circuits qualified with AEC-Q automotive grade, the standard {cite:t}`eee-Black1978ElectromigrationOA` describes specific tests that must be done when a new technology of semiconductor is introduced.
 However, this information is generally only available upon request to the manufacturer.
 The failures mechanisms covered are the Hot Carrier Injection (HCI), the Negative Bias Temperature Instability (NBTI) and the Stress Migration (SM) specific to semiconductors.
-The following table is an extract from standard {cite:t}`eee-Black1978ElectromigrationOA` listing the tests to perform for some failure mechanisms.
+The following table is an extract from standard {cite:t}`eee-Black1978ElectromigrationOA` listing the tests to perform for some {term}`failure mechanisms <Failure mechanism>`.
 The manufacturer has to fill the cells with number of tested parts, number of lots, test method and test acceptance criteria.

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'eee_table4_202')"
     placeholder="Search table...">